oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ### From a Registry {#retrieval-from-registry}

-A consuming application MAY use a registry to retrieve Type Metadata for a type, e.g., if the type is not a HTTPS URL or if the consuming application does not have access to the URL.
-The registry MUST be a trusted registry, i.e., the consuming application MUST trust the registry to provide correct Type Metadata for the type.
+A Consumer MAY use a registry to retrieve Type Metadata for a type, e.g., if the type is not a HTTPS URL or if the Consumer does not have access to the URL.
+The registry MUST be a trusted registry, i.e., the Consumer MUST trust the registry to provide correct Type Metadata for the type.

 The registry MUST provide the Type Metadata in the same format as described in (#type-metadata-format).